Japan's ruling party is certain to lose a majority in the lower house, broadcaster says

-The results reflect voters' outrage over the governing party’s extensive financial scandals.

-Ishiba’s Liberal Democratic Party and its junior coalition partner Komeito were certain to lose a majority 233 seats in the lower house, the more powerful of Japan’s two-chamber parliament, NHK said.
+Ishiba's Liberal Democratic Party and its ruling coalition with junior partner Komeito were certain to lose a majority 233 seats in the lower house, the more powerful of Japan's two-chamber parliament, NHK said.

 Falling short of a majority does not mean a change of government, but the results would make it difficult for Ishiba to get his party’s policies through parliament, and he may need to find a third coalition partner.